 Then there was an incident when a male colleague came to me and said that he needed time off every Wednesday afternoon for guitar lessons.
 At first, I was shocked but on second thought, I felt ‘why not!’
 This is also an idea of how we want to make our systems flexible and fair for each and every one.
 And this is not necessarily related to family status or parenthood.
 It’s about compatibility.

 This was the prequel of the later development when I got aware of all the gender gaps that we had.
 I realized that there were huge discrepancies in the system.
 I thought this was not fair and I felt compelled to engage in this debate.
 Then I started engaging in the conversation and started learning.
-The more I learnt, the more I felt we needed more ways to engage not only women but also men in the gender equality conversation.
+The more I learned, the more I felt we needed more ways to engage not only women but also men in the gender equality conversation.

 How important is men’s participation in the gender equality movement?